 Good survival stories are exciting to read.
 Whether people survive a storm at sea in a damaged boat, a mountaineering experience or a plane crash, reading about their ups and downs makes the comfortable chair we’re sitting in even more enjoyable.
-We emphasise when food supplies are dwindling, imagine the pain of broken bones and get scared when towering waves nearly sink the boat.
-When finally help arrives and the disaster stricken travellers know they are safe, we share their joy to be alive.

 For this display I used pieces of coloured paper we store in a carton but always forget to use, copied articles from the Vertical File and got some nice coloured paper to give the diamond shapes of the display their radiant image.